Analytical and Numerical Modeling in Geosciences (3)

 PTYS Graduate Core Course.
 Dynamical processes affecting the orbital evolution of planets, asteroids, and satellites, and the rotational evolution of solid bodies.
 Emphasizes modern nonlinear dynamics and chaos.
 Identical to ASTR 553.
 PTYS is home department.

-Course syllabus, Greenberg (PDF)
+Sample course syllabus, Greenberg (PDF)

-Course syllabus, Malhotra (PDF)
+Sample course syllabus, Malhotra (PDF)

 Evolution of Planetary Surfaces (3)